cheapmanga/Texture-Pack-Template/README.md

 - download/extract `Texture-pack.Template.v4.zip`.
 - download/extract `PCK Studio`.

+When you first execute **PCK Studio**, you may have a screen telling you that "Windows protected you computer".
+Don't worry, the program just isn't signed since it cost money.

 ## For items/blocks

 We'll look at `x16Data.pck` inside the `Data` folder.

-Then you need to launch **PCK Studio**.
-- When you first execute PCK Studio, you may have a screen telling you that "Windows protected you computer".
-  Don't worry, the program just isn't signed since it cost money.

 You need to open the file with drag and drop or by locating in in the "File" section.
 You should now be seeing this